prototypefund/dark-crystal-introduction-to/README.md

 # Introduction to Dark Crystal

 Dark Crystal is a system of cryptographic key management which emphasises trust between peers rather than individual responsibility.
+It is aimed at developers who want to encourage good practices for handling cryptographic keys.

 ## Why?